shippy6969/sign-in-canada_authenti-canada/en/maintenance.md

-The Sign In Canada team will be deploying a new release of the Sign In Canada platform [Release 1.2.98](https://github.com/sign-in-canada/Acceptance-Platform/releases/tag/v1.2.98) to the to the client acceptance test environment.
+The Sign In Canada team will be deploying a new release of the Sign In Canada platform [Release 1.2.98](https://github.com/sign-in-canada/Acceptance-Platform/releases/tag/v1.2.98) to the client acceptance test environment.
 The installation is scheduled for 9PM and is expected to result in an outage of approximately 35 minutes.

 ## Sunday May 29, 2022 4:00AM EDT